WynandNeethling/nlp-skipgram-embeddings/README.md

 ## File

-- `Wynand_Neethling_Assignment2_Code.ipynb`: The main Jupyter Notebook containing the entire code for the project.
+- `nlp-skipgram-embeddings.ipynb`: The main Jupyter Notebook containing the entire code for the project.

 ## Libraries Used